Are you considering hiring a project manager for your upcoming office build-out or renovation?

 How Much Does it Cost to Hire a Construction Project Manager?

-The cost will depend on the overall scope and size of your project.
-The fees may be based on a percentage of your total project cost, a fixed monthly fee, or cost per square foot.
+The cost of your project will vary based on its scope and size.
+Fees can be determined as a percentage of the total project cost, a fixed monthly fee, or a cost per square foot.

-• Level of Finish Out: What types of materials are being used?
-High-end?
-Mid-tier?
-Low-cost?
+• Level of Finish Out: The choice of materials and finishes

 Read the full article: Cost to Hire a Project Manager for an Office Build-Out or Renovation (Fees/Rates)